Contact Us 1-800-596-4880

 The Mule runtime version you use determines the version of the mule-modules-parent.
 For example, if you use Mule runtime 4.6.0, you must use mule-modules-parent 1.6.0.
 Minor versions maintain a correspondence, such as Mule runtime 4.1.0 with mule-modules parent 1.1.0, Mule runtime 4.2.0 with mule-modules-parent 1.2.0, and so forth.

 Java 17 is supported with Mule runtime 4.6.0 and later.
 However, a connector can be compatible with both Mule 4.3.0 and Java 17 simultaneously.
 If your connector must be compatible with Mule 4.3.0, its mule-modules-parent version cannot exceed 1.3.0.
-You do not necessarily need to use mule-modules-parent 1.6.0 for your connector to be compatible with Java 17.
+You don’t necessarily need to use mule-modules-parent 1.6.0 for your connector to be compatible with Java 17.
 Using mule-modules-parent 1.6.0 is specifically required to leverage other features from the Mule runtime 4.6.0 in the connector.

 Release Your Custom Connector